Break the WFH ache: 5 simple stretches you can do in your lunch break

 It stretches out the shoulders, wrists and the upper back.
-You can do this standing up, wrapping one foot around the other ankle, or while seated at your desk.
-A standing Eagle Pose also loosens and stretches the hips and ankles, releases any tension between the shoulder blades and the sacrum, a well as strengthens the leg muscles.
+You can do this standing up, wrapping one foot around the other ankle to loosen and stretch the hips and ankles, release any tension between the shoulder blades and the sacrum, all while strengthening the leg muscles.

 But it's easy enough to do while sitting at your desk too.
-Extend both arms out in front of you.
-Bend your elbows and cross your left elbow over your right as though you're hugging yourself.
+Extend both arms out in front of you, bend your elbows and cross your left elbow over your right as though you're hugging yourself.
 Bring your palms together in a prayer position and try to lower your twisted arms down towards the floor to extend the stretch.
 Hold the pose and feel the tension lifting from between your shoulder blades.
-Swap arms and repeat the exercise as often as you need to.
+Swap arms and repeat as often as you need to.

 Try downward facing dog, dolphin stand, a headstand, or a supported shoulder stand.
-Or simply lie with your backside again the wall and prop your feet up on the wall at a right angle to the rest of your body.
+Or simply lie with your backside again the wall and prop your feet up on the wall at a right angle.
 Going upside down is believed to strengthen the core and boost circulation, heart health and the immune system.

 The Cobra Pose is one of the easiest and most natural poses for stretching out the back, wrists, arms and shoulders.